Home / Retirement planning / Getting started / How much super do I need to retire?

 How much you spend

 To maintain your current lifestyle, it is generally suggested you need around 70% of your pre-retirement income.
 (This is based on mortgage costs amounting to around 30% of income and your home being paid off before you retire.)
-If you don’t own your home, hope to travel overseas or take up expensive hobbies, you may need more.
+If you don’t own your home, you want to travel overseas or take up expensive hobbies, you may need more.
 Frugal homebodies may need less.

-Lower income earners, especially those who rent, may need significantly more than 70% replacement income because they spend more of their pre-retirement income on necessities than wealthier individuals.
+Lower-income earners, especially those who rent, may need significantly more than 70% replacement income because they spend more of their pre-retirement income on necessities than wealthier individuals.

 As you get close to retirement, work out how much you expect to spend and don’t forget to include aged care in your reckoning.
 The ASFA Retirement Standard provides itemised budget breakdowns for modest and comfortable lifestyles that may be a helpful starting point when planning your own retirement budget.
+While Super Consumers Australia calculates three levels of retirement spending using actual retiree spending data.

-ASFA estimates singles need $51,278 for a comfortable retirement while couples need $72,148 (as at December 2023).
+ASFA estimates singles need $51,805 for a comfortable retirement while couples need $73,077 (as at December 2024).

 Whether you own your home

-Owning your home outright by the time you retire not only provides you with somewhere to live rent free, but also insulates you from rising housing costs.
+Owning your home outright by the time you retire not only provides you with somewhere to live rent free but also insulates you from rising housing costs.

-The acute shortage of social and affordable housing and rising rents have been felt keenly by retirees who rent on the commercial market, especially those dependent on the Age Pension.
+The acute shortage of social and affordable housing and rising rents have been keenly felt by retirees who rent on the commercial market, especially those dependent on the Age Pension.
 Research by National Seniors found rents have increased more than rent assistance in recent years.
 In some cases, older renters were paying 70% of their income or more on rent, with single retirees the hardest hit.

 If you find you are asset rich and income poor in retirement, you may be able to tap into your home equity by downsizing to a smaller property.
 You may also be able to contribute up to $300,000 into your super account ($600,000 for couples).